Why You Should Prepare

 Common sense threats are threats that are so prevalent, we hope you have already considered them.
 This includes the possibility of a fatal car wreck, developing a debilitating health issue, and losing your job and having financial hardship to name a few.

 Unknown threats are threats not conceivable, or we have such little information on them we cannot judge the risk accurately.
-Don’t ignore you or your family members’s limitations, if you have them.
+Don’t ignore you or your family member’s limitations, if you have them.
 You may have threats associated with disabilities or other personal factors which may also not have made our list.